Biorich plantations – mimicking nature to integrate conservation & production

 The biorich site puts into practice the revegetation design principles outlined in the well-received, AFG published book, Recreating the Country.

-Author and ecologist Stephen Murphy designed the planting of the site in concert with advice on forestry species from Ballarat Region Treegrowers, the local AFG branch.
+Author and ecologist Stephen Murphy designed the planting of the site in concert with advice on forestry species from Phil Kinghorn from Ballarat Region Treegrowers, the local AFG branch.
 The design’s most unusual features are the large range of plant families incorporated and that all plant layers are present from grasses to shrubs, understorey and canopy trees – see his report on the Site design page and his Field Day presentation.

 “A biorich plantation mimics the natural forest once found at a place, while adding productive elements such as commercial forestry species, as in this case,” explains Phil Kinghorn.
+“Biorich plantations have the potential for adaptation across a wide range of farm forestry situations.”

 Overseas in places like Sri Lanka, restoring degraded landscapes by mimicking the natural forest that was once present, then adding productive crops, such as tea or coffee, comes under the heading of analogue forestry.
 Analogue forestry differs from agroforestry in that the former starts from the premise of optimising biodiversity, then adding locally appropriate productive elements.
 Ballarat Region Treegrowers has applied and been accepted as the first Australian organisation to become a member of the International Analog Forestry Network, whose head office is in Costa Rica.